graphhopper/graphhopper-load-test/README.md

 If, on the other hand, you're familiar with Python and its packaging system, you can first set up your environment as you see fit (e.g. using virtual environment).
-The only thing that is required is to install the packages in `requirements.txt`.
+The only thing that is required is to install the packages in `requirements.txt`, usually done with `pip install -r requirements.txt`.

 ### Get help